dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### The Context
-I worked on a project where we tested a prototype of a redesigned community support forum.
-The client's primary goal was to update an outdated community support forum and test the user experience of new forum features conceptualized by designers.
-In addition, they were also interested in how users navigated the information architecture of the new forum.
+Community forums are used to discover solutions and to allow open discussion of various topics with other users.
+In the tech community, these forums are very insightful for developers, designers, and IT professionals that are looking to solve issues.I worked on a project where we tested a prototype of a redesigned community support forum.

 With a team of three other researchers, we worked with the client and delivered an insightful report with a variety of deliverables.
 My role involved coordinating respondents, creating research material, conducting usability test sessions, and analyzing the data into actionable insights.